imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

     - Sample again and keep doing this process: repeat the selection process multiple times, and each time, the original dataset remains unchanged due to the replacement
   - Decision trees work well in tabular (structured) data but recommended for unstructured data (images, audio, text)
   - Fast and good interpretability
-  - In bagging, the trees are grown independently on random samples of the observations.
+  - **Bagging**: In bagging, the trees are grown independently on random samples of the observations.
 Consequently, the trees tend to be quite similar to each other.
 Thus, bagging can get caught in local optima and can fail to thoroughly explore the model space.
     - Bagging trains multiple models on different subsets of the training data and combines their predictions to make a final prediction.
     - In classification problems, it uses the mode for the most common label
     - In regression problems, it uses the average of all predictions